-GOVERNANCE DEGREE REQUIREMENTS
+DEGREE REQUIREMENTS

-The Faculty Committee on Instruction of Columbia College review Columbia College degree requirements and curricular matters each year.
+The faculty Committee on Instruction of Columbia College reviews Columbia College degree requirements and curricular matters each year.
 This Bulletin reflects these faculty recommendations and curricular changes in its annual publication.
-Columbia College policy requires students to fulfill the degree requirements as stated in the bulletin of the first year of their matriculation into Columbia College.
+Columbia College policy requires students to fulfill the general degree requirements as stated in the Bulletin of the first year of their matriculation into Columbia College.